dwoosub/net-gaming-revenue-calculation/README.md

 The pipeline consolidates **session-level gameplay data**, **promotional redemptions**, and **tournament payouts** into a single **Snowflake Dynamic Table**, enabling accurate profitability analysis by player, game category, brand, and site.

-This table serves as a **single source of truth for player-level profitability**, supporting casino operations, CRM, and finance teams with **real-time, revenue-aware decision-making**.
+This table acts as a reliable source for player-level profitability, enabling casino operations, CRM, and finance teams to make revenue-informed decisions.

 ---